knazran/gatsby-netlify-cms-tailwind/README.md

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

+The original version of this starter uses Bulma for styling.
+This version uses [TailwindCSS](https://tailwindcss.com/) for styling instead

 ## Features

 - A simple landing page with blog functionality built with Netlify CMS